wg-osr/walkerga.github.io/class/mu_animorph.md

 **D:** Apotheosis <br>

 ## Animorph Magic
 Animorphs get the [animorph spell](/2020/11/12/animorph/) for free at level 1.
-Their spells are stored in their Bestiary and you spend Spell Dice to cast them.
+Your spells are stored in your Psyche and you spend Spell Dice to cast them.

 <details markdown="1">
 <summary>How GLOG spells work</summary>